acquia/blt/docs/tech-architect/ci.rst

    Due to Travis requiring legacy RSA PEM keys, you must explicitly define the format with the ``-m`` flag.

 #.
-Create a new Acquia Cloud account used primarily as a container for the SSH
+Create a new Cloud Platform account used primarily as a container for the SSH
-   keys granting Travis push access to Acquia Cloud.
-You can create a new account by inviting a new team member on **Teams** in Acquia Cloud using an email address such as ``<email>+<project>.travis@acquia.com``.
+   keys granting Travis push access to Cloud Platform.
+You can create a new account by inviting a new team member on **Teams** in Cloud Platform using an email address such as ``<email>+<project>.travis@acquia.com``.
 The team member must have SSH push access with the *Team Lead* role.
 Acquia doesn't recommend using a personal account or re-using the shell account across projects posing a security risk, and causing deployments to fail if your account is removed from the project.

 #.
-Sign in to the new Acquia Cloud account and add the public SSH key from the
+Sign in to the new Cloud Platform account and add the public SSH key from the
    key pair generated in the preceding step by editing the profile and then clicking **Credentials**.